-The Fraction

 Celebrant: Christ our Passover is sacrificed for us.
 People: Therefore let us keep the feast.

-The Prayer of Humble Access

-(BCP page 135)

-Celebrant and People; We do not presume to come to this your table, O merciful Lord, trusting in our own righteousness, but in your abundant and great mercies.
+THE PRAYER OF HUMBLE ACCESS (BCP 2019 page 135) Celebrant and People: We do not presume to come to this your table, O merciful Lord, trusting in our own righteousness, but in your abundant and great mercies.
 We are not worthy so much as to gather up the crumbs under your table; but you are the same Lord whose character is always to have mercy.
 Grant us, therefore, gracious Lord, so to eat the flesh of your dear Son Jesus Christ, and to drink his blood, that our sinful bodies may be made clean by his body, and our souls washed through his most precious blood, and that we may evermore dwell in him, and he in us.
-Amen.
+Amen THE AGNUS DEI

 The Lord's Prayer, so called because Jesus gave this prayer to His disciples as an example of how to pray, has been a part of Eucharistic liturgies since the fourth century.
 The link between "our daily bread" and the spiritual food we receive in the Eucharist is very ancient.
 In the Lord's Prayer, we ask for daily bread, meaning the things we need to get through each day.
-But as a part of that, the sacramental bread is Jesus Christ.
+But as a part of that, the sacramental bread is Jesus Christ, truly present in this bread.
 When we eat of this bread, we most certainly receive our daily bread.
 The Prayer of Humble Access is a very distinctive element of worship in the Anglican Tradition.
-Assembled in the earliest prayer books by Thomas Cranmer, it includes phrases and concepts from Mark 7:28, the Liturgy of St. Basil, a Gregorian collect, John 6:56, and some ideas of Thomas Aquinas The Agnus Dei (Lamb of God)
+Assembled in the earliest prayer books by Thomas Cranmer, it includes phrases and concepts from Mark 7:28, the Liturgy of St. Basil, a Gregorian collect, John 6:56, and some ideas of Thomas Aquinas.
+THE MINISTRATION OF COMMUNION Celebrant: